 There were also theatre performances and gambling in open-air drawing rooms exclusively dedicated to entertainment and amusement.

 The Grand Trianon

 I liked this little palace.
-It was not as magnificent as Versailles but it was peaceful.
+It was not as magnificent as Versailles, but it was peaceful.
 I sat in the verandah and watched the sky.
 It was much lower and of perfect blue.
-I though about my own home and realized I was ready to go back.
+I thought about my own home and realized I was ready to go back.
 You can only stay away from home for so long.